jfrausto/readme-generator/README.md

 ## Questions

 - GitHub: [jfrausto](https://github.com/jfrausto)
-- If you have any further questions, you can reach me at jesse.@jesse.com\_
+- If you have any further questions, you can reach me at _jesse.fraust@gmail.com_